MRasavong/MRasavong.github.io/essays/tools.md

    Example prompt: I wanted to figure out how to have my Add Item page accept the user's images and asked "Add image field <Add Item page code and Lost Object component code>."
 6. I didn't use AI to **learn a concept or tutorial** as I relied primarily on the material given to me by the instructors.
 7. I didn't use AI to **answer a question in class or on Discord** since it was all content we had gone over before.
-8. I didn't use AI to ask or answer **"smart questions"** frankly because I rarely looked at that Discord channel.
+8. I didn't use AI to ask or answer **"smart questions"** because I knew how to format questions appropriately and would only answer questions I was confident about.
 9. I didn't use AI for **coding examples** because they tended to be short and sweet.
 Hence, if I was stuck, I only needed to Google it.
 10. I didn't use AI to **explain code** as all I had to do was translate code into plain English.
 11. I used AI to **write code** as mentioned earlier when I stated that I used ChatGPT to solve the in-class WODs and integrate new features into my final project.\